-Our guide to holidays in Kent
+Our guide to Holiday Cottages in Kent

 Aaaaah Kent, long known as the garden of England and beautifully diverse, this characterful county just seems to stand apart from the rest of the UK.
 Think nostalgic landscapes, thriving farmland and country estates that sit peacefully waiting to welcome their visitors.
 Hop on the high-speed train from Kings Cross St Pancras to the South East and you’ll have 40 minutes or so to sit back and watch as oast houses, rolling fields and bustling villages amble past your window.